TensionFlo/Sherlock_bot/README.md

 # Sherlock_bot
-A discord bot which replies like Sherlock Holmes.
+A discord bot which converses like Sherlock Holmes.